 The kovsh is a Russian ladle or drinking vessel that dates back thousands of years to the tenth century.
-In this era they were simple wooden products used to drink braga (a light beer), kvass (a brew fermented from black bread), and mead (a slightly alcoholic drink derived from honey).
-Often the shape of the kovsh was similar to that of a ship, goose, or a duck; the body was used as the container for the liquid and the head and the beak (or the bow and the stern) were used as the handles.
-The avian shape of the kovsh emphasises the Russian affinity with nature.
-In Russian culture around this time ducks were seen as a link among the earthly, heavenly, and underground realms, since they live on the earth, fly in the sky, and swim in the water (which they believed led to the underworld).
+In this era, they were simple wooden products used to drink braga (a light beer), kvass (a brew fermented from black bread), and mead (a slightly alcoholic drink derived from honey).
+Often, the shape of the kovsh was similar to that of a ship, goose, or a duck.
+The body was used as the container for the liquid and the head and the beak (or the bow and the stern) were used as the handles.
+The avian shape of the kovsh emphasised the Russian affinity with nature.
+In Russian culture around this time, ducks were seen as a link among the earthly, heavenly, and underground realms, since they live on the earth, fly in the sky, and swim in the water (which they believed led to the underworld).

 Although the kovsh suffered from a slight decline in the mid nineteenth century, there was a resurgence of the kovsh in the late nineteenth century as purely an ornamental object.
 Some of the famous Russian silver craftsmen including Ovchinnikov, Khlebnikov, Maria Semenova and also Fabergé created colourful examples of the kovshi, mostly decorated with cloisonné technique and further ornamented with precious stones, with the most varied shapes: viking boats, horses, birds.